davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 Also, word2vec and doc2vec, since they have a much lower dimension, i.e. 300 compared to 50 000 up to 100 000 of the TF-IDF weighted vectors, could probably be achieved with a non-linear kernel.

-The full code for this post is available on my github:
+The full code for this post is available on my GitHub:

 [https://github.com/davidsbatista/text-classification](https://github.com/davidsbatista/text-classification)